Racket-Science/Tennis-Match-Predictions/README.md

     III.
 Does a difference in career percent-of-break-points-won impact victory?

-    IV.
-Does a difference in average forehand winners impact victory?

-    V. Does a difference in average backhand winners impact victory?

     A. What are the drivers that determine a change in the dynamic between two players?
 Is there anything in our data set to suggest a change in dynamic?

     B. How do key rivalries play out in best of 3 matches vs best of 5?
 Do rivalries take a different story at Grand Slam events?